sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Ruby_Development/Ruby_Debugger.md

 ![VariableViewShowClassesAndConstants](/Images/appc/download/attachments/30083024/VariableViewShowClassesAndConstants.png)

-If you compare the default variable view with the screenshot above you will notice that there are a lot more menu commands available.
+If you compare the default variable view with the screenshot above, you will notice that there are a lot more menu commands available.
 They are for java debug targets.
-You can customize the variable view to show ruby debug commands only: Go to **Window > Preferences > General > Capabilities** and deselect **Development**.
+You can customize the variable view to show ruby-debug commands only: Go to **Window > Preferences > General > Capabilities** and deselect **Development**.
 It is a little bewildering to switch off **Development** here, but it means only to disable Java development and not Ruby development.

 ![VariableViewWithTypes](/Images/appc/download/attachments/30083024/VariableViewWithTypes.png)

-In the above screenshot there is a variable barney of type person.
-The object is represented by the return value of the to\_s method, in this case "#<Person:0x2ae7d20>".
+In the above screenshot, there is a variable barney of type person.
+The object is represented by the return value of the to\_s method, in this case, "#<Person:0x2ae7d20>".
 There is one instance variable @name of type String and value "Barney".

 #### Arrays